microsoft/bond/CONTRIBUTING.md

 to sign a [contribution license agreement](https://cla.microsoft.com/).
 A comment in the PR will let you know if you do.

+When you submit a pull request, a suite of builds and tests will be run automatically, and the results will show up in the "Checks" section of the PR.
+If any of these fail, you'll need to figure out why and make the appropriate fixes.
+If you think the failures are due to infrastructure issues, please mention this in a comment, and one of the maintainers will help.

 The project maintainers will review your changes.
 We aim to review all changes within three business days.

-Address any review comments, force push to your topic branch, and post a comment letting us know that there's new stuff to review.
+Address any review comments by adding commits that address the comments.
+Don't worry about having fixup/tiny commits at this stage.
+They'll get squashed together when the change is finally merged.
+Push these new commits to your topic branch, and we'll review the edits.

 ### Merge

-If the pull request review goes well, a project maintainer will merge your changes.
+Once the comments in the pull request have been addresses, a project maintainer will merge your changes.
 Thank you for helping improve Bond!

+By default we'll perform a squash merge unless requested otherwise in the PR.

 # Reporting Security Issues